Alderwood

 Alderwood sits in a competitive set of southwest Etobicoke post-war neighbourhoods, each with a distinct character and price level.
 The comparison that comes up most frequently is Long Branch and Mimico: two communities that share Alderwood's post-war freehold housing stock and waterfront proximity, but that have differentiated themselves in price, commercial offering, and buyer profile.
 Understanding where Alderwood sits in that cluster is the most useful framing for buyers who are choosing between southwest Etobicoke options.

 The core finding: Alderwood tends to offer more freehold space per dollar than Long Branch or Mimico, in exchange for slightly less direct waterfront access and a less developed commercial strip.
-The community centre pool, which neither Long Branch nor Mimico can match with an equivalent facility, is a meaningful differentiator for families with children.
+The indoor municipal pool is a particularly convenient family amenity and a meaningful differentiator within Alderwood itself.
 Buyers who have done the neighbourhood comparison and specifically chosen Alderwood typically cite the pool, the trail system, and the quieter residential character as the factors that tilted the decision.

 | Alderwood | Long Branch | |